 The hotel sits above the only Oregon golf course designed by Arnold Palmer.
 Asked to identify his favorite course in an interview he said he couldn’t pick one (he was a prolific course designer) but named sixteen including the Running Y Ranch Resort course.

 There’s an impressive western art collection in town

 At the Favell Museum I discovered a fellow Canadian offering interpretation of beautiful western paintings.
 Started from the private collection of Gene and Winifred Favell, the squat rock building houses paintings of nature and cowboy culture.

 Exquisite baskets woven by Klamath First Nations are also on display.
 It’s an interesting stop and a good place to hang out on a rainy or sweltering hot day.

-Klamath Falls has lots of good places to eat
+Lots of good places to eat

 With the Kingsley Field Air National Guard base (one of the few to train F15 pilots) and the Oregon Institute of Technology in the region, there’s plenty of young energy to support some interesting restaurants.

-I enjoyed lunch at the Mermaid Garden Cafe downtown.
-Thai Orchard Cafe in the commercial district offered a vast array of dishes for vegans and meat-lovers and fast service.
+I enjoyed lunch at the Mermaid Garden Café downtown.
+Thai Orchard Café in the commercial district offered a vast array of dishes for vegans and meat-lovers and fast service.
 At the Ponderosa Grill at the Running Y Resort I noshed on fish and chips on the deck as the sun set on a full day of adventure.

 Guest post by Carol Patterson, award-winning freelance writer searching for wildlife and unique landscapes.
 You can find her at carolpatterson.ca